 - Networking meetings to keep the business community informed of township activities and issues.

-- Sponsors the New Jersey Farmers Market from June through October each year.
+- Sponsors the Scotch Plains Farmers Market from May through November each year.

 - Organizes the Halloween Window Painting Contest.